-To ensure that residents are well looked after and receive their medicines appropriately, staff who administer medicines to residents must be appropriately trained.
-The registered person has a responsibility to check that staff are competent in managing medicines and they are supported.
-Policies and procedures should be up to date and readily available for staff.
+To ensure that patients are well looked after and receive their medicines appropriately, staff who administer medicines to patients must be appropriately trained.
+The registered person has a responsibility to check that they staff are competent in managing medicines and that they are supported.
+Policies and procedures should be up to date and readily available for staff reference.

 Staff in the home had received a structured induction which included medicines management when this forms part of their role.
 Competency had been assessed following induction and annually thereafter.
-A written record was completed for induction and competency assessments.
+There were records in place to show that staff responsible for medicines management had received training.
+The manager advised that further training with the community pharmacist was planned in the coming months.
+Medicines management policies and procedures were in place.